 What Do Bites Look Like?

 Everyone reacts differently to bed bug bites but the typical reaction is small, red, raised, itchy bumps.
 It is important to note that roughly 70% of people do not react to bed bug bites, when first bitten.
 People can also experience a delay from the time they were bitten to the time it takes to react.
-This means you may not react to bites received the previous week until you have returned home.
+This means you may not react to bites received until some time later.

 Do They Carry Disease?